• Skip to main content

 In this famous painting by Emanuel Leutze, Washington crosses the Delaware.
 Perhaps his crossing of the Hudson was equally romantic

-Had he crossed the Hudson in modern times, George Washington may have taken this bridge named in his honor.
-But then, unfortunately, Francis Libby probably wouldn't have received a libation.
+Had he crossed the Hudson in modern times, George Washington may have taken this bridge, which was named in his honor.
+But then, unfortunately, Francis Libby probably wouldn’t have received a libation.

 Filed Under: Libby Tagged With: Francis Libby, George Washington, John Libby, Peter Libby, The Libby Family in America